Resources for starting and restarting a thriving youth ministry

 You can create a program that goes beyond Sunday school and is sustainable over the years by building a strong foundation through vision, Unity principles and sound administrative practices.
 The following resources will help guide you in creating a thriving youth ministry:

 - Establishing safety protocols is of the utmost importance in a youth ministry program.

 - Youth and Family Ministry Guide.
 This is the bible for setting up, running and growing an exciting youth program.

 - The new Teen Ministry Manual offers information on the unique needs of teens.

-- An understanding of Unity Worldwide Ministries’ educational Living Curriculum philosophy and get help choosing curriculm.
+- Gain an understanding of Unity Worldwide Ministries’ educational Living Curriculum philosophy and get help choosing curriculm.

 - Youth ministry assessment

 - Regional Support - Unity ministries in the United States are divided into seven regions.
 In each region, educational consultants support and enrich spiritual development of youth and those who serve them.

 - The best way to have a Unity-based, vibrant, safe educational environment for your children and teens is to have trained youth and family directors, teachers — and ministers.
 Check out all of the training opportunities available.

 Uniteens (11-13 years)